evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md.txt

 This will show you the description of the current location. `l` is an alias.

-When targeting objects in commands you have two special labels you can use, `here` for the current room or `me`/`self` to point back to yourself.
+When targeting objects in commands, you have two special labels you can use, `here` for the current room or `me`/`self` to point back to yourself.
 So

     look me